autopiansolutions/python-practice/notes.md

 - Called “variables” because their values can be updated while keeping the same name.
 - Variables can be **reassigned** to new values.
 - The variable name stays the same, but the stored value changes.
 - Useful when program context changes (e.g., greeting vs. goodbye).

+### Errors

+- Since humans make mistakes, programming languages help us identify and fix them.
+- In Python, mistakes are called **errors**.
+- Python will show where an error occurs using a `^` character.
+- Unexpected errors are called **bugs**.
+- The process of fixing these is called **debugging**.

+**Common Error Types:**
+- **SyntaxError**:
+  - Problem with code structure.
+  - Examples: missing parenthesis, misplaced punctuation, wrong command placement.

+- **NameError**:
+  - Python doesn’t recognize a word.
+  - Happens when using a variable that hasn’t been defined.